oneoffcoder/rpa/source/vocabulary.rst

 .. csv-table:: Phrases
     :header: Hmong, English Definition

-    choj txhwj, a hoe to till the land civ feeb civ tob, to be in a state of apathy without knowing oneself duab tiv txwv, under the water where sand and water touches
+    com viab, blaming or finding faults in others choj txhwj, a hoe to till the land civ feeb civ tob, to be in a state of apathy without knowing oneself duab tiv txwv, under the water where sand and water touches